 \subsection{Influence of the microscopic dynamics on the superdiffusive regime}

-To check whether the microscopic dynamics has an influence on the superdiffusive behavior observed in the MSD, we have changed the free particle diffusion coefficient $D_0$ by changing the parameter $Y$ (see Methods) and performed several simulations at the same $\zeta=1.264$ for rings with $U=1000$.
+To check whether the microscopic dynamics has an influence on the superdiffusive behavior observed in the MSD, we change the free particle diffusion coefficient $D_0$ by changing the parameter $Y$ (see Methods) and perform several simulations at the same $\zeta=1.264$ for rings with $U=1,000$.
 Figure \ref{fig:D0} displays the MSD as a function of $D_0$ for this state point, clearly showing that the superdiffusive regime is present in all cases.
-We notice that, while the extension of the time window in which super-diffusion occurs remains fairly constant, it shifts towards larger times upon decreasing D0.
+We notice that, while the extension of the time window in which super-diffusion occurs remains fairly constant, it shifts towards larger times upon decreasing $D_0$.